-Often times, it will seem easier for us as parents to perform everyday tasks for our children simply because it takes less time (such as when you’re preparing for school in the mornings).
+Often times, it will seem easier for us to perform everyday tasks for our children simply because it takes less time (such as when you’re preparing for school in the mornings).
 But by doing everything for them, we wind up doing more harm than good to our kids.

 As a special needs parent, you have to learn to let your child take over the reins so that they can learn to be more self-sufficient.
 It’s extremely important to start building independence when they are younger so that they will be equipped for adulthood.

 Just because a child has a disability does not mean that they can’t learn to do things on their own.
 You can help your child gain the confidence that he or she needs by trying the following tips.

 Allow them to make their own choices